 We can’t discard the rules or the realities they give us, nor would it be beneficial if we could.
 But we can learn exercises that help us glimpse what exists when the rules are removed.
 It’s as simple as opening the floodgates on a powerful river.
 What’s the water going to do now?
 One answer is that it will look for new barriers to confine and, thereby, redefine itself.

 The rules themselves are not as simple as civil laws that tell us what we can and can’t do.
-They’re more subtle, embedded and unlikely to be ignored.
+They’re more subtle, embedded and not ignored.
 They tell us to see a certain wave length as green or red.
 Inherited codes cause us to make large objects out of traces.
 We’re born recognizing a few visible lines as faces or breasts.
 Additional rules are learned, mostly unconsciously, as we go through life.

 After a short time, we formulate the interaction of groups.
 We use languages and social strategies.
 All these are helpful but also hindrances to understanding.
 If we want to know what we are, which is the most legitimate pursuit of all, we need to strip away what we are not, and that can only happen after we learn to r drop our drawers and open our kimonos, becoming awake as metaphysically naked.